Gender Justice

 Media relations and public affairs strategy

-Led by our client Child Care Now, the campaign focussed on increasing access to child care by highlighting the challenge that hundreds of thousands of Canadian families face — being unable to secure child care when they need it, due to a severe shortage in child care spaces in Canada.
+Led by our client Child Care Now, the campaign focused on increasing access to child care by highlighting the challenge that hundreds of thousands of Canadian families faced: being unable to secure child care when they needed it, due to a severe shortage in child care spaces in Canada.
+This campaign secured over $1 billion in investment in expanding access to child care in Canada.

-The campaign successfully drew attention to the need to solve the workforce crisis in child care — which is caused by low wages and poor working conditions — in order to ensure that all families can access child care when they need it.
-The campaign was the last major advocacy action on child care prior to the Canadian federal budget, when over $1 billion was secured in grants and loans for expanding child care availability in Canada.
+The campaign successfully drew attention to the need to solve the workforce crisis in child care — caused by low wages and poor working conditions — and ensure that all families can access child care when they need it.
+The campaign was the last major advocacy action on child care prior to the Canadian federal budget in 2024, when over $1 billion of investment was secured in grants and loans for expanding child care availability in Canada.

 We were also thrilled to support Child Care Now on their campaign’s visual identity.
 We created custom illustrations to create a unique “look and feel” for the campaign.
 The graphics worked seamlessly alongside Child Care Now’s existing visual brand identity, while bringing a distinct brand to the National Day of Action content.